UTSAVS26/LeetCode-Solutions/2-add-two-numbers/Solution.md

+## Problem Statement:

+You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

+You may assume the two numbers do not contain any leading zero, except the number 0 itself.

 ## Intuition:

-The Intuition is to iterate through two linked lists representing non-negative integers in reverse order, starting from the least significant digit.
-It performs digit-wise addition along with a carry value and constructs a new linked list to represent the sum.
-The process continues until both input lists and the carry value are exhausted.
-The resulting linked list represents the sum of the input numbers in the correct order.
+To add two numbers represented by linked lists, we start from the rightmost digits (least significant) and move towards the left.
+We perform addition digit by digit, considering any carryover from the previous addition.
+Each time we add digits, we create a new node to store the result.
+By continuing this process until both numbers and any carryover are exhausted, we generate a new linked list representing the sum.

 ### Explanation:

-1. Create a placeholder node called `dummyHead` with a value of 0.
-This node will hold the resulting linked list.
-2. Initialize a pointer called `tail` and set it to `dummyHead`.
-This pointer will keep track of the last node in the result list.
-3. Initialize a variable called `carry` to 0.
-This variable will store the carry value during addition.
+1. **Setting Up**: We start with a placeholder node `dummyHead` to hold the result and a pointer `tail` to keep track of the last node in the result list.
+We also initialize a variable `carry` to hold any carryover during addition.

-4. Start a loop that continues until there are no more digits in both input lists (`l1` and `l2`) and there is no remaining carry value.
+2. **Addition Loop**: We loop through both input lists (`l1` and `l2`) and the carry value until all digits are added.
-   - Inside the loop:
+   - **Inside the Loop**:
-     - Check if there is a digit in the current node of `l1`.
-If it exists, assign its value to a variable called `digit1`.
-Otherwise, set `digit1` to 0.
-     - Check if there is a digit in the current node of `l2`.
-If it exists, assign its value to a variable called `digit2`.
-Otherwise, set `digit2` to 0.
-     - Add the current digits from `l1` and `l2`, along with the carry value from the previous iteration, and store the sum in a variable called `sum`.
+     - We consider the current digits from both lists (`l1` and `l2`) along with any carryover from the previous addition.
-     - Calculate the unit digit of `sum` by taking the modulus (%) of `sum` by 10.
-This digit will be placed in a new node for the result.
+     - We add these digits and the carryover to get the sum.
-     - Update the `carry` variable by dividing `sum` by 10 and taking the integer division (/) part.
-This gives us the carry value for the next iteration.
+     - From this sum, we extract the digit for the current position and update the carry value for the next iteration.
-     - Create a new node with the calculated digit as its value.
-     - Attach the new node to the `tail` node of the result list.
+     - We create a new node with the calculated digit and attach it to the result list.
-     - Move the `tail` pointer to the newly added node.
+     - We move the `tail` pointer to the newly added node.
-     - Move to the next nodes in both `l1` and `l2`, if they exist.
-If either list is exhausted, set the corresponding pointer to `nullptr`.
+     - We move to the next digits in both input lists, if available.

-5. After the loop, obtain the actual result list by skipping the `dummyHead` node.
+3. **Finalizing the Result**: After the loop, we have the result linked list.
+We skip the `dummyHead` node to obtain the actual result.

-6. Delete the `dummyHead` node.
+4. **Cleanup**: We delete the `dummyHead` node.

-7. Return the resulting list.
+5. **Return**: Finally, we return the resulting linked list.

+By following this process, we effectively add the two numbers represented by the input linked lists and return the sum as a new linked list.